elliemcavoy/my-indian-recipebook/testing.md

 <ul>
 <li>Originally, the favourites recipes were stored in a separate database and when a user clicked the 'Add to favourites' button, all the details of the recipe were copied to a new database.</li>
 <li>Then when a user visited their profile, their favourite recipes were pulled from the favourites collection by searching for username in the 'added by' field.</li>
-<li>Please see below the original code for adding to favourites:] which was very long and not efficient:
+<li>Please see below the original code for adding to favourites, which was very long and inefficient:
 <img src="static/images/add_favourites.JPG"></li>
 <li>I then created a new key, value pair in the users collection so that each user has a field called 'favourites'.</li>
 <li>Initially I tried to use the aggregate functionality to match a user and add the recipe ID into the favourites field with the below code: